USMC1941/CS111-Rutgers/Assignments/2020_Fall/05_Assignment/README.md

 ENDIF
 ```

-If it’s a dry day, we want the outcome to simulate “no change” 88% of the time and “change” 12% of the time.
+If it’s a dry day, we want the outcome to simulate "no change" 88% of the time and "change" 12% of the time.
 A common practice would be to use a random number generator to generate some value between 0 and 1.
 If the random value is less than `.88`, then there would be no change, and if it is greater than `.88` then the weather changes to rain.

-If it’s a wet day, we want to simulate “no change” 45% of the time and “change” 55% of the time.
-To do this with our random number generator, we say there is “no change” if random number is less than `.45` and a change to dry if it is greater.
+If it’s a wet day, we want to simulate "no change" 45% of the time and "change" 55% of the time.
+To do this with our random number generator, we say there is "no change" if random number is less than `.45` and a change to dry if it is greater.

 ### Weather generator